adamsilver/fdpb/01-Register.md

 };
 ```

-The script creates a `button` that when clicked changes the input type to `text`.
-And when clicked again, back to `password`.
+The script creates a `button` that when clicked toggles the input type between `text` and `password`.

 ## Submit buttons